TheTeamVivek/YukkiMusic/.github/docs/source/config.rst

    Like this as your mood you can add multiple String sessions of Your assistant for multiple Assistsant.

 - MONGO_DB_URI
-       Not a mandatory var, but yes kind off.
+       Not a Necessary var, but yes kind off.
    .. note::

       Yukki no longer requires MONGO DB as mandatory.
 Leave it blank and bot will use Yukki’s database for your bot.
 Seperate database and Easy to use.